kiongxiangyi/bauteilpruefung-frontend/README.md

 ## Getting Started

+This app is sharing the same DB with Gühring Tool Management Software (GTMS).
+GTMS contains the details and tolerance of the measurement of components.

-1. Maintain the prerequisite data in Gühring Tool Management System (GTMS).
-Refer to the user manual "Bauteilpruefung_GTMS-Anleitung" in D:\GTMS\Batueilpruefung.
+1. Refer to the user manual "Bauteilpruefung_GTMS-Anleitung" for a step by step guide to maintain the prerequisite data in GTMS.
+The manual is in the folder: D:\GTMS\Batueilpruefung.

-2. Visit http://localhost:7000/menu to start the app.
+2. User can see the app on the following URL: http://localhost:7000/menu

 ## Technologies Used